1293 - How to backup and recover Gmail

 Note: If you need to recover multiple accounts, it is advised to recover them in bulk and not in sequence.
 It is not possible to queue a recovery while another recovery for the same backup set is in progress.

 • Different account recovers the items to a folder named Redstor Restores in another Gmail mailbox.
 You will need to specify the mailbox you want to recover to.
+If you need the contents to be recovered to a newly created mailbox, please reach our to our support team for assistance.

 • New folder recovers the items to a folder named Redstor Restores in the original mailbox.